 Comforting and easy vegan soup the whole family will love.
 This Creamy Vegetable Noodle Soup includes dried herbs, bite-size pasta, and tender vegetables and gets its creaminess from non-dairy milk and a bit of flour.
 It’s so creamy and delicious (almost like a chowder!) you won’t believe there’s no cream in this soup.
-Vegan with gluten-free and nut-free options.
+Vegan with options for WFPB, gluten-free and nut-free.

 As someone who doesn’t have children, I find it interesting and inspiring to peruse Jenn’s recipes.
 She does an amazing job of developing dishes that not only appeal to kids’ taste buds, but also offer opportunities for kids of all ages to join in on meal prep.